Leaf Peeping Near Tucson: Fall Color on Mt. Lemmon

 The closest place to see fall color near Tucson

 Unfortunately, fall in Tucson usually means daytime temps finally dropping into the mid 80’s-mid 90’s after months on end of 100 degree temperatures.
 While the morning temps are a bit cooler, it just doesn’t feel like fall…at all!
 Thus, locals and tourists both make their way up to Summerhaven to enjoy the cooler temps and drastically different scenery.
 I wouldn’t recommend going out of your way to see the fall foliage here as Flagstaff’s fall season is much more impressive.
 That being said, if you are a local feeling like you have been cooped up in the house for months on end, Mount Lemmon works as a quick convenient daytrip.
 Even if you see no fall color, at least you get to enjoy cooler fall temperatures in a more picturesque setting.

 Leaf peeping on Mt.
 Lemmon

 Your 2 best bets for seeing a lot of foliage in the Mt Lemmon area are the Aspen Draw trail and the road near Bear Wallow Campground.
 Both areas are lined with many aspens and maples, shining brilliant gold and red during peak season.
-The Aspen Trail is pretty easy and relaxing, although the entire Mount Lemmon area, as well as Tucson, could really do with more trail signage.
+The Aspen Trail is pretty easy and relaxing, although the Mount Lemmon trails, as well as those near Tucson, could really do with more signage.
 In a high altitude, dry desert area like Tucson, the rangers really need to step up their game.
 Due to poor trail markage, I recommend stopping by the visitor’s center and picking up a trail map.
 Remember that you are in a high altitude area, so take it easy, drink plenty of extra water, and only go out to your comfort level!